 A dram shop claim is a personal injury case brought against a dram shop, which is a venue that serves alcohol.
 If a dram shop overserves alcohol to the point that it causes a danger, then they could be found liable for any damages that the intoxicated patron goes on to cause.

-For example, if someone is falling over and clearly intoxicated and a venue continues to serve them alcohol anyway, and then that person gets into their car and causes a drunk driving accident, then the dram shop could be held liable for your damages.
+For example, if someone is clearly intoxicated and a venue continues to serve them alcohol, and that person gets into their car and causes an accident, then the dram shop could be held liable for your damages.

 Wrongful Death Cases